wellcontent/wellcontent.github.io/_posts/2022-07-30-best-free-writing-apps-optimize-your-content-workflow.md

 ---
 layout: post
-title: "The Best Free Writing Apps To Optimize Your Content Workflow"
+title: "The Best Free Writing Apps For Your Content Workflow"
 subtitle: "Need to get your thoughts on paper or get writing done?
 Look no further!
 Here's a list with the best distraction-free writing apps to optimize your content workflow - not to mention they're completely free."
 background: '/img/posts/04.webp'
+categories: [blogging, writing]
 ---

 Writing and content scheduling is still a very manual task, and sometimes (or often) you need distraction-free options to get you in the flow - I know I do.